Here’s the truth: You do not need a lot of things.

 Here’s my backpacking minimalist packing list for those who want to start their journey with less stuff!

 Table of Contents

-- 2 Minimalist travel packing: Why do I need these stuff?
+- Minimalist travel packing: Why do I need this stuff?

 Backpacking Minimalist: How to Travel with Less (Minimalist Travel)

 Here’s a backpacking minimalist packing list where I detail everything in bullet points before we proceed on why you need each item.
 The idea here is to pack enough for a week and not more but can be less.
 If you’re on a budget and you’re staying mostly in hostels, you can always wash your clothes on the sink if you’re starting to run out of clothes!
 If you want a printable checklist, you can click here!

 The most important thing YOU MUST NOT FORGET:

 Remember this, you can leave without your suitcase and anything that is inside it but never, ever, ever leave without these things!